smafira-bf3r/smafira-st/index.md

 ### Available data

-We previously released four case studies [2], which can be used by for any purpose, e.g., evaluation or few-shot approaches.
+We previously released [four case studies](https://github.com/SMAFIRA/c_corpus) [2], which can be used by for any purpose, e.g., evaluation or few-shot approaches.
 We previously used this dataset for the evaluation of various similarity methods [3].
+The mapping between the labels in the case studies and the similarity values is the following:

+- similar: equivalent "++", partially equivalent “+(+)”, noteworthy “+”
+- not similar: limbo “L”, not equivalent “-”

 ### Annotation tool